craigtaub/our-own-npm/README.md

 # Our own npm

 - cli -> scripts to install or publish. connects to api
 - api -> connects to database.
+Package zipped stored in filesystem.
 - website -> connects to api

 ## Example usage

+`make up`

 ### 1. Check package on website